 Kathryn Taylor (Committee member)

-I work part time locally as a Governance Clerk and when I'm not working I enjoy spending time with my family and my friends."
+I work part time locally as a SENCO Support and a Governance Clerk and when I'm not working I enjoy spending time with my family and my friends."

 I didn't come to my first FOA committee meeting until my daughter was starting Year 2 and I was a (first time) class rep. I didn't feel I knew enough about the FOA, its role and events, or that I had anything to bring to the FOA party.
 I didn't even know where the FOA shed was (and having helped clear it out on several occasions I do reminisce about that innocent time!)

 After being a class rep in Year 2 I joined forces with a couple of friends and a new Ashley reception Mum who I met at the FOA AGM in September (2015) to organise the Christmas Bazaar.
 Unbelievably we had a record breaking Bazaar and repeated our success the following year (2016).
 It was hard work - we cried, we laughed, we planned, we trusted, we drank too much wine, we bonded, we had lots of help.
 But most importantly we made friends for life.

 My kids are now in Year 5 & Year 3 and their time at Ashley is flying by.
 They both love sport and football so I'm found on the sidelines every Sunday watching their teams play.
 I also love tennis, skiing, running, wine, the gym, travelling, making friends, being social - in no particular order.

 I am now looking at the FOA's communication strategy and also at rejuvenating the website.
 I'm not an expert, my background is Advertising Sales, so if you have ideas or would like to get involved please do let me know (email@example.com).
 I'm currently flying by the seat of my pants - just how I like it :)